-Original vintage 1960s Westinghouse Corporation advertisement got the company's contribution to the USMIL's Polaris Sea-Launched Ballistic Missile (SLBM).
+Original vintage 1960s Avco Corporation advertisement for the company's Polaris Sea-Launched Ballistic Missile (SLBM).
 The UGM-27 Polaris SLBM was a two-stage solid-fueled nuclear-armed submarine-launched ballistic missile, and as the United States Navy's first SLBM, it served from 1961 to 1980.

 In the mid-1950s, the USN was involved in the PGM-17 Jupiter liquid-fueled and nuclear-cable medium-range ballistic missile (MRBM) project with the U.S. Army and had influenced the design by making it squat so it would fit in submarines.
 However, the USN had concerns regarding the use of liquid fuel missiles on board ships, and consideration was given to a solid fuel version, the Jupiter S.